-For millions of women around the world, not sleeping during their menopause transition, then sends them spiraling into more health chaos as they age.
+For millions of women around the world, not sleeping during their menopause transition, sends them spiraling into more health chaos as they age.
 Not sleeping leads to ongoing inflammation in our muscles, joints, pancreas and heart.
 This inflammation then sends us into the cascade of chronic health changes that hit us in our post-menopause years, including auto-immune health problems.
-It’s partly why women end up with sore joints, tired muscles, more hot flushes and feeling bad tempered too.
+It’s partly why women end up with sore joints, aching muscles, more hot flushes and feeling bad tempered too.
 But I want to reassure you that you can turn all this health chaos around.

 Un-raveling the science of not sleeping as we transition into our new hormonal environment in menopause took me hundreds of hours of study, but I was so determined to understand why I wasn’t sleeping.
 Nobody told me it was all to do with the clash between my changing hormones in menopause and the lifestyle I was still trying to lead whilst my hormones were changing.

-After your REM sleep, comes your deeper sleep, or your non-REM sleep.
-This is characterised by slow brain waves called delta waves.
+Non-REM sleep is characterised by slow brain waves called delta waves.
 When your brain slows down, you allow your body to enter deep sleep.
 Breathing becomes more regular.
 Blood pressure falls, and the pulse slows to about 20% to 30% below the waking rate.
 The brain is less responsive to external stimuli, making it difficult to wake up.
 When we are in our deep non-REM sleep, this is the time that your body heals, renews and repairs cells and tissues.
 If we don’t get this sleep, then our menopause symptoms become worse.
 Despite the HRT and endless supplements that are so heavily marketed to us at this stage of life.

 As many of you already know – the result is daily fatigue, exhaustion, irritability and with your insulin levels all mixed up overnight, the weight starts to increase around our belly too.

 If you are struggling with your sleep, then don’t despair!
 Here are my 3 top reasons why you aren’t sleeping in menopause:

 - Your Circadian Rhythm is out of balance.
 The term ‘Circadian’ means “about a day” so our circadian rhythms are daily fluctuations in our biology that can become messed up as we transition through menopause.
 This internal clock, which gradually becomes established during the first months of life, controls the daily ups and downs of biological patterns, including body temperature, blood pressure, and the release of hormones.
 That’s why in the MyMT ‘Transform Me’ weight loss programme and the MyMT Circuit Breaker symptom-reduction programme, the first module you listen to is simply called ‘Sleep All Night’.
 Without this precious sleep, your body doesn’t burn fat.